-The University is aware that academic challenges faced by students are potentially very intense.
-It is possible that this experience will be the first that seriously challenge some students.
-Academic skills, including time management, study skills and test-taking skills, may need to be improved to achieve maximum success.
-Students seeking assistance in these areas are encouraged to pursue the following University-supported services.
+KCUMB is aware of the intense academic challenges faced by our students.
+For many, it will be their first time experiencing the large volume of material and significant study demands required at this University.
+Academic skills including time management, study techniques, and test taking skills may need to be improved for students to get the most from their potential.
+All students are encouraged to pursue University supported services.

-Learning/education specialists are available to offer academic skills workshops, in addition to providing individual academic support as needed.
-It is suggested that students seek this support at the first sign of concern about academic performance abilities.
+Learning specialists are available to offer academic skills workshops in addition to providing individual academic support.
+The Offices of Learning Enhancement are located on the third floor of Leonard Smith Hall in rooms 300 and 322.